ashishmangla0/frontend-hire/CONTRIBUTING.md

 2. **Create your author profile** (if you haven't already):
    - Add your profile to the `src/content/authors` folder.
+   - Use existing profiles as a reference for the required information.
+   - Role is optional and you can use the `contributor` role. (`core team` is reserved for the founders)

 3. **Work on the issue**:
    - Fork the repository and create a branch for your work.